seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight python %}
 </p>
 <p>
-Now we will need to load the same spec object that we created for running the Engine.
+Now, we will need to load the same spec object that we created for running the engine.
 As before, change the path to the where you saved this file.
 {% highlight python %}
    # Load spec
     specfile = '../interface_outputs/loan_disparate_impact_0p9/spec.pkl'